Free school travel

 Pre-school age children

-Arrangements for the transport provision should be addressed when the final Statement of Special Educational Needs is confirmed.
+Arrangements for the transport provision should be addressed when the final Statement of Special Educational Needs/Educaion, Health and Care Plan is confirmed.
 The transport needs of children being assessed, should be arranged at the point of agreement to the placement at the specialist provision.
+A Transport Request Form setting out the child's transport needs would then be completed at the school, and forwarded to the Access Team.

 A child of nursery age that is attending a Child Care Nursery may be provided with assistance at the discretion of the social work team at Children's Services.
 Any requests for transport assistance should be made directly to the social worker who will pursue the request.